 What an optimized LinkedIn profile can’t do for an executive

 For an executive looking to make a career change, creating a free profile on GatedTalent is a terrific way of sharing far more detailed information with recruiters, and doing so in an entirely confidential manner.
 Our members received more than 130,000 connection requests from search firms in June 2019 – and the numbers are growing every month.
-A GatedTalent and LinkedIn profile combine to increase your visibility to recruiters.
+A GatedTalent and a LinkedIn profile combine to increase your visibility to recruiters.

 Our executive LinkedIn profile optimization service

 Of course, learning how to optimize your LinkedIn profile for recruiters is only one of the things you should be doing to increase your visibility with headhunters.

 If you’d like to learn more about how executives are recruited, join one of our no cost webinars on executive careers.
 We host weekly sessions across multiple time zones.
 Register here: Executive Careers.

 Executives in senior roles expect to be approached by executive search firms.
 However, for this to happen, the candidate has to be found